alainamstutz/JAKi-IPDMA/barisolidact.md

 <sup></sup> Standard errors: MLE</td></tr></tfoot>
 </table>
 Discussion points
 1) adjustment respiratory support (as binary ordinal scale 1-3 vs 4-5 OR leave it as it is)?
 Bari-Solidact only included clinstatus 4 and 5.
+Numeric or factor?

 # (ii) Mortality at day 60